|Dates / Deadlines:|

 Strasbourg also hosts three important European institutions: European Parliament, the Council of Europe, and the European Court of Human Rights.
 These three institutions combined with the citys proximity to several European countries make Strasbourg a very cosmopolitan city and one of the capitals of Europe.
 Within two hours by train or car, one can be in Switzerland, Luxembourg or Belgium.
 Germany can be accessed within minutes by crossing one of the many bridges over the Rhine River.

-Participants in this unique program will have the unique opportunity to live and learn in Paris.
+Participants in this unique program will have the unique opportunity to live and learn in Paris as well as experience local businesses in Strasbourg.

 All courses are instructed in English by USD faculty.